 - Ozone will not damage, discolor, or decrease the life of paper, wood, metal or glass items and most plastics

-The ZONO is a “Disinfectant” and “Sanitizer.”
+The ZONO™ Ozone Cabinet is a “Disinfectant” and “Sanitizer.”
 What does that mean?
-To “disinfect” a virus means to inactivate or destroy microorganisms on inert surfaces, and in testing it is a 99.99% kill rate of the microorganism tested.
-To “sanitize’ means to reduce microorganisms to levels considered safe from a public health viewpoint, and in testing it is a 99.9% kill rate of the microorganism tested.
-For example, on common liquid disinfectants, you will see a claim that state the product kills 99.99% of common viruses+ and on sanitizers you will see a claim that states the product kills 99.9% of common bacteria*.
+To “disinfect” is to inactivate or destroy viral microorganisms on inert surfaces, and in testing it is a 99.9% kill rate of the virus tested.
+To “sanitize’ means to reduce bacterial microorganisms to levels considered safe from a public health viewpoint, and in testing it is a 99.9% kill rate of the bacteria tested.
+For example, on common liquid disinfectants, you will see a claim that state the product kills 99.9% of common viruses+ and on sanitizers you will see a claim that states the product kills 99.9% of common bacteria*.
 The + then refers the reader to the virus tested using the chemical and the * refers the reader to the bacteria tested using the chemical.

 The Science Supporting the ZONO Sanitizer